nophead/NopSCADlib/readme.md

 ---
 <a name="Wire"></a>
 ## Wire
-Just a BOM entry at the moment and cable bundle size functions for holes, plus cable ties.
+Utilities for adding wires to the BOM and optionally drawing them and cable bundle size functions for holes, plus cable ties.

 [vitamins/wire.scad](vitamins/wire.scad) Implementation.